 Solis Resigns as Labor Secretary; Leaves Pro-Union Legacy

 A presidential re-election typically triggers a cabinet reshuffling.
-The U.S. Department of Labor is now part of the process.
-On Wednesday afternoon, January 9, Labor Secretary Hilda Solis announced her resignation.
+The U.S. Department of Labor now can be considered part of the process.
+Yesterday afternoon, January 9, Labor Secretary Hilda Solis announced her resignation.
 Solis, previously a four-term Democratic congresswoman from California, had won the job on the strength of her aggressive championing of union interests.
 In a statement issued shortly thereafter, President Obama lauded Solis as "a tireless champion for working families," adding that "her efforts have helped train workers for the jobs of the future, protect workers' health and safety and put millions of Americans back to work."
 Such words are at once understandable (coming from her boss) and misleading.
 For it is hard to imagine a secretary of labor so predisposed toward favoring union interests over those of nonmembers.

 Back in December 2008, while Solis was a nominee, Union Corruption Update had taken note of her political moorings.
 While a member of Congress - she first was elected in 2000 - Solis through 2007 had compiled a perfect 100 percent lifetime rating from the liberal nonprofit Americans for Democratic Action.
 There was good reason for that.
 Most crucially, she was a co-sponsor of the misnamed Employee Free Choice Act, a top union priority during the past decade.
 This legislation would have forced private-sector employers to recognize a union as the sole bargaining agent at a worksite if its organizers manage to persuade at least 50 percent of potentially affected workers to sign a card indicating a desire to join.
 This mandatory "card check" feature would have rendered the main instrument of union democracy - the secret ballot - a virtual relic.
 She wasn't bashful about her union roots either.
 In a March 2007 article for the Huffington Post, Solis wrote: "As the daughter of a union family - my father was a Teamster and my mother worked tirelessly for 25 years - I know that my seven siblings and I would not be where we are today without the wages and other protections earned with the help of their union."
 She also resolutely opposed restricting immigration.
 Back in 1996, while as a California state senator, she made this bizarre statement: "We are all Americans whether you are legalized or not."
 She has not repudiated this statement nor is it likely she ever will.
 For her and like-minded activists, immigration, the more the better, is an issue mainly insofar as it relates to workers' rights.